plan-net/core4/README.md

 core4 project releases.

-The scenario is further divided into two sub-scenarios: 1) the creation and development of a new core4 project and 2) cloing and further developing an existing core4 project.
+The scenario is further divided into two sub-scenarios: 1) the creation and development of a new core4 project and 2) cloning and further developing an existing core4 project.